-- Wide variety of apps so you can adapt to nearly any industry
+- Wide variety of apps to adapt to nearly any industry

 - All-in-one design that includes terminal, printer, scanner, and register

-At the end of the day, I have mixed feelings about Clover Station.
+I so badly want to like Clover Station.
+During a trial run, there are very few red flags with the software itself and it truly is one of the most intuitive programs I’ve dealt with.
 I absolutely love the simplicity of the interface, and it’s hard to beat the visual appeal and practical design of the hardware.
 Clover Station is easy to use, adaptable, and able to integrate with a number of useful 3rd party applications.
-For small businesses, especially those with just one stationary terminal, I think it could be a practical choice and reasonably priced to boot, considering that you own the hardware outright.
+I’m a sucker for any product that you can pull from the box and have up and running within minutes.
+I’m also a sucker for a product that is as all-in-one as Clover, and its sheer number of in-house apps and integrations are impressive.
 When combined with alternate devices, like Clover Mini or Clover Mobile, this POS can become a powerful, forward-looking tool for your business.

-Worse still, we’ve received a ton of negative feedback lately about Clover Station’s parent company, First Data, regarding negligent customer service and sketchy interactions that leave customers feeling scammed.
-For these reasons, we’re lowering Clover Station’s rating until we see a positive change from First Data.
+Worse still, we’ve continued to see multiple complaints about Clover Station’s parent company, First Data, regarding negligent customer service and sketchy interactions that leave customers feeling scammed.
+For these reasons, I have trouble recommending Clover Station, at least until I see a positive change from First Data.